mollie/Shopware6/CONTRIBUTING.md

 Testing is a must-have for us!

-We have provided 2 tools for you.
+We have provided 3 tools for you.

-There's a setup for `PHPUnit Tests` as well as a very easy `Cypress E2E Test Suite` that you can just run locally.
+There's a setup for `PHPUnit Tests`, `Jest Javascript Tests`, as well as a very easy `Cypress E2E Test Suite` that you can just run locally.